mennetorelli/Plumberz/README.md

   because we are not working anymore with each character contained in the stream.
 * `foldMC insertInHashMap empty` is a monadic strict left fold used to accumulate the words in the hashmap.

-This first implementation has a drowback, i.e. the instantiation of two different pipelines to compute the task.
+This first implementation, however, has a drowback, i.e. the instantiation of two different pipelines to compute the task.
 The next versions of the task show our attempt to achieve the same results employng only one stream of data.